 Sri Lanka or the Democratic Socialist Republic of Sri Lanka is an island country in South Asia, surrounded by the Indian Ocean.
-Sri Lanka’s documented history spans for almost 3000 years with the trace of first human settlements dating back to almost 125000 years ago.
+Sri Lanka’s documented history spans almost 3000 years with the trace of the first human settlements dating back to almost 125000 years ago.
 Sri Lanka has diverse cultures and religions although a predominance of Buddhism can be observed here.
 Its capital Colombo is a city full of life.
 From streets filled with food, dance, and color, to traditional temples, to modern-day architecture a ubiquitous harmony can be observed.
 During early settlement Indian and East Asian architecture dominated however with colonialism- Portuguese, then Dutch, and finally before independence British influence over architecture can be seen.
 When visiting Sri Lanka, Colombo is a mandatory stop to complete the Sri Lankan experience of diversity in culture and tradition.
 Architects must follow this list of the top 15 places to see in Colombo to understand Sri Lankan architecture better.

 What better way to start exploring the city than to take a walk through the core of the city.
 The Fort area has a series of structures constructed during Colombo’s colonial era.
-The President’s house, Gordon Garden, the Dutch hospital building, Old Parliament building, and many other old colonial buildings with beautifully detailed shaded arcades and colonnades can be found here.
+The President’s house, Gordon Garden, the Dutch hospital building, the Old Parliament building and many other old colonial buildings with beautifully detailed shaded arcades and colonnades can be found here.

 Buddhism is one religion that has strongly influenced Sri Lankan architecture.
 Sambodhi Chaithya is a stupa 45mtrs above ground, visible far from the sea too.
 Giving Colombo one religious welcome home to gateway to its seasick marines.
 The structure is admirable due to its structural stability and perfection.